sylvesterkaczmarek/sylvesterkaczmarek/README.md

 ## About

-I build secure, reliable AI systems for space, national security, and critical infrastructure.
+I build safe, secure, and reliable AI and autonomous systems for critical environments.

 ## Focus areas